mazharku/microblogging-reactive/README.md

 * spring boot 2.4.5

 ### How To Run
-to view project endponts  please navigate to [feel-Reactive](https://microblog-reactive.herokuapp.com)
+to feel reactive you can navigate to [go](https://microblog-reactive.herokuapp.com)